2009 Liberal Party of Canada leadership election: Bob Rae

-Rae, 60, had been the Member of Parliament for Toronto Centre since 2008; former Ontario New Democratic Party Premier of Ontario (1990-1995), NDP MP for Broadview-Greenwood (1979–1982); former federal Liberal leadership contender placing third in 2003.
+Bob Rae, 60, had been the Member of Parliament for Toronto Centre since 2008; former Ontario New Democratic Party Premier of Ontario (1990-1995), NDP MP for Broadview-Greenwood (1979–1982); former federal Liberal leadership contender placing third in 2003.
 Rae had been under increasing pressure to bow out of the leadership contest.
 On December 9, 2008, Bob Rae officially withdrew from the race, leaving Michael Ignatieff the winner by default.